 Warm up on a cold night with a bowl of this hearty pumpkin chili.
 This dairy free recipe is loaded with tomatoes, beans, mushrooms, and ground turkey, making it delicious and filling.

 What do you do with leftover canned pumpkin?
 Make this pumpkin chili – it’s the perfect way to use up some leftover pumpkin.

 This is a very family friendly chili recipe – I’ve kept it quite mild because my children don’t want anything that’s too hot.
 There is a little kick, but you can increase or decrease the amount of chili powder to your liking.
 Or add some hot sauce if you like!

-Canned pumpkin doesn’t do much to change the flavor of this chili, but it does add richness and body to the chili.
-Plus, pumpkin contains fiber, vitamin C, and antioxidants, which is a nice way to boost the nutrition of this recipe.
+- Pumpkin – Canned pumpkin doesn’t do much to change the flavor of this chili, but it does add richness and body to the chili.
+Plus, pumpkin contains fiber and vitamin C, which is a nice way to boost the nutrition of this recipe.

 - If you can’t eat onions, you could use scallions if you prefer, or you could add some fresh garlic to boost the flavor.

 - If you’d like to use a meat other than ground turkey, you can substitute ground beef or ground bison, or if you are vegan, feel free to add more beans, like pinto beans or garbanzo beans.

-Yes, you can freeze these leftovers!
+You can also freeze these leftovers!
 I recommend freezing them in individual portion sized freezer containers.
-It should stay fresh in the freezer for three months.
+Chili should stay fresh in the freezer for three months.

 Disclosure: This post contains affiliate links.